 A new three-part mini-series looking at the life and career of Naomi Osaka who is currently sweeping the world of woman’s tennis will arrive on Netflix globally in mid-July 2021.

-Set to premiere on Netflix on July 13th, 2021 the mini-series follows the Japanese tennis player who is currently ranked number 1 in the Women’s Tennis Association.
+The docuseries will follow the Japanese tennis player who is currently ranked number 1 in the Women’s Tennis Association.

 It covers her major year to fame competing in the U.S. Open back in August 2019 right through to the current day where she’s currently prepping for the Tokyo Olympics which was delayed until summer 2021.